sascha432/esp8266-kfc-fw/README.md

  - Java JRE 8
  - NodeJS v16
+ - Install uglify-js using ``npm install uglify-js`` inside the project directory
  - PHP 7.4.x (8.x is not working)

- Executables must the in PATH
+Executables must be in PATH

 Compatible versions might work as well, but those have been tested...

 ### KFCVirtualFileSystem